Timex Waterbury Review

 - NATO Nylon strap (18 mm) with buckle closure

-- 50m / 165ft water resistance (splash proof)
+- 50m / 165ft water resistance (splash-proof)

 I don’t want to go on about this, but this watch is very minimalistic in its design.

-It has a brushed green dial with gold arabic numbers and simple rectangular hour and minute markers around the edge.
+It has a brushed green dial with gold Arabic numbers and simple rectangular hour and minute markers around the edge.

-Timex has it’s usual logo at 12 o’clock and the Waterbury reference (and the founding date of 1854, now that is a while back) at 6 o’clock.
+Timex has its usual logo at 12 o’clock and the Waterbury reference (and the founding date of 1854, now that is a while back) at 6 o’clock.

-The hands are simple pointed affairs, with a slight lum down the center, and the hour being on the larger size (depending on which other watch or manufacturer you compare it to of course).
+The hands are simply pointed affairs, with a slight lum down the center, and the hour being on the larger size (depending on which other watch or manufacturer you compare it to of course).

 The edge of the bezel has a slight angle to the outside rim, and the dial is well recessed inside.
 The case is relatively slim, of course, because the watch houses a quartz movement.
 So it measures only 11mm, which puts it in this dimension at least in the dress watch category.

-The overall case diameter is a bit larger though at 40mm, so for some it might be too large for a dress watch.
+The overall case diameter is a bit larger though at 40mm, so for some, it might be too large for a dress watch.